spolu/dwm.vim/Readme.md

 - `CTRL-K` Jumps to previous window (anti-clockwise)
 - `CTRL-F` Focus the current window, that is, place it in the [M] area & stacks all other windows in the [S] areas

-There is only one tiled layout available right now, but the project is open for contribution!
+There is only one tiled layout available right now, but do not hesitate to fork it!